Preservation

 Order as soon as you know about the move.
 A first-week delivery is meaningful in a way that a three-week delivery isn't; the walls are still bare, and the gift arrives before the space has settled.

-For a scheduled housewarming party, order at least ten days before the date to allow for shipping variance.
+For a scheduled housewarming party, order at least three weeks before the date to allow for shipping variance.

 If you're cutting it close, contact us before ordering, and we will give you an honest assessment of timing.